 The coup de grace was delivered by a grassroots movement of fundamentalists—many of them women—galvanized by an anonymous flyer that circulated widely in churches in the South and West.
 The flyer made false and unhinged claims—that it would be illegal for parents to make their children go to church or take out the trash, that children would have the right to sue their parents and organize labor unions.

 Consider what that stirred up in one Bible Belt state.
-The flyer made its way to the Oklahoma chapter of Women Who Want

-  to be Women, a recently formed anti-ERA fundamentalist women’s group.
-Fantasies about forced child care were already

-  familiar to them from a popular anti-ERA pamphlet written by the national founder of the Four Ws.
-(The so-called Pink

-  Sheet deemed the ERA “the most drastic measure in Senate history” and said it would, among many other horrors, force

-  mothers to put their children “in a federal day care center.”)
-The Oklahoma Four W’s made killing national child care

-  legislation their first political campaign, and they successfully lobbied the Oklahoma City PTA council to oppose the
+The flyer made its way to the Oklahoma chapter of Women Who Want to be Women, a recently formed anti-ERA fundamentalist women’s group.
+Fantasies about forced child care were already familiar to them from a popular anti-ERA pamphlet written by the national founder of the Four Ws.
+(The so-called Pink Sheet deemed the ERA “the most drastic measure in Senate history” and said it would, among many other horrors, force mothers to put their children “in a federal day care center.”)
+The Oklahoma Four W’s made killing national child care legislation their first political campaign, and they successfully lobbied the Oklahoma City PTA council to oppose the bill.

-  bill.

-  Most members of Congress, including those from Oklahoma, received thousands of letters against the Child and Family

-  Services Act, many of them recycling the anti-child care flyer’s perfervid claims.
+members of Congress, received thousands of letters against the Child and Family Services Act, many of them recycling the anti-child care flyer’s perfervid claims.